Lucas James is a celebrity personal trainer offering some key insights about how sleep and fitness are forever intertwined.

 Secondly, sleep is a very important factor.
 It’s more important than nutrition and fitness because without ample sleep people are less likely to eat healthy and exercise.
 I highly recommend developing a consistent sleep pattern of going to bed and waking up the same time during the week.

 I recommend at least six to eight hours of sleep a night.
 If I don’t get good sleep, I am worthless the next day.
-I purchased an Amerisleep Colonial bed two years ago and it has made a huge difference in my sleep and comfort.
+I purchased an Amerisleep AS4 two years ago and it has made a huge difference in my sleep and comfort.

 Thirdly, nutrition is a very important principle – especially for anyone who’s looking to lose weight.
 Nutrition accounts for about 70-80% of weight loss and an overall healthy lifestyle.
 I recommend seeing a registered dietitian for creating a nutrition meal plan for any goal someone might have.